-- (1) This amount was determined by multiplying the number of Voting Units held by Ms. Lachance by the closing price of the Units on the TSX on April 19, 2022. - (2) This amount was determined by multiplying the aggregate number of Deferred Units held by Ms. Lachance by the closing price of the Units on the TSX on April 19, 2022. - (3) Ms. Lachance has three years from the date of her appointment to meet the minimum unit ownership requirement.
+- Ms. Lachance became a member of the investment committee of SmartCentres (the "Investment Committee") on March 31, 2023, replacing Mr. Howard. - (2) This amount was determined by multiplying the number of Voting Units held by Ms. Lachance by the closing price of the Units on the TSX on March 31, 2023. - (3) This amount was determined by multiplying the aggregate number of Deferred Units held by Ms. Lachance by the closing price of the Units on the TSX on March 31, 2023. - (4) Ms. Lachance has five years from the date of her appointment in 2021 to meet the minimum unit ownership requirement.
 See "Corporate Governance Alignment of Interests with Unitholders Minimum Unit Ownership by Trustees".

-JAMIE MCVICAR Age: 64 Alberta, Canada Trustee since 2001
+JAMIE MCVICAR Age: 65 Alberta, Canada Trustee since 2001